-How Much Does It Cost to Have a Bath Fitted?
+How Much Does It Cost to Fit a Bath?

 Your property's location is also a significant factor, as contractors tend to charge more for remote areas, and you may pay more if you live in a major city like Manchester or London.